wjf0214/awesome-stars-wjf0214/README.md

 *   [TencentBlueKing/bk-cmdb](https://github.com/TencentBlueKing/bk-cmdb) - 蓝鲸智云配置平台(BlueKing CMDB)

-*   [ccfos/nightingale](https://github.com/ccfos/nightingale) - An enterprise-level cloud-native observability solution, which can be used as drop-in replacement of Prometheus for alerting and Grafana for visualization.
+*   [ccfos/nightingale](https://github.com/ccfos/nightingale) - Nightingale is an All-in-One observability solution which try to combine the advantages of both Prometheus and Grafana.
+It manage alert rules and visualize metrics, logs, traces in a beautiful web UI.

 *   [kubeshark/kubeshark](https://github.com/kubeshark/kubeshark) - The API traffic analyzer for Kubernetes providing real-time K8s protocol-level visibility, capturing and monitoring all traffic and payloads going in, out and across containers, pods, nodes and clusters.
 Inspired by Wireshark, purposely built for Kubernetes